This gorgeous Lemon Lime Layer Cake is a combination of lemon cake and lime buttercream.

-If you know me at all then you know I can eat cake anytime of the day, month or year.
+This Lemon Lime Layer Cake is an inspired twist on my hubby’s favorite cookies Key Lime Sugar Cookies and my obsession with cake.
+Truly, if you know me at all then you know I can eat cake any time of the day, month or year.
 And finding an excuse to bake and then eat cake is a talent of mine.
 Really, ask my kids.
 I could live off chocolate cake (I really could) and friends I make the best chocolate cake ever!

 With being spring and almost summer the lemon and lime combination is just perfect for upcoming barbecues, parties, and get-togethers.
 This Lemon Lime Cake is just stunning and makes an absolutely perfect centerpiece to any table.

 I was never really a huge lemon or lime fan of anything.
 I mean I could eat a lemon poppyseed cake or muffins but I wouldn’t go out of my way to find or make one.

 That all changed when I started dating my hubby and his obsession with limes.
 Literally, I remember the first time he ordered water on a date with a cup of limes.
 I thought it was odd.

 He proceeded to grab a packet of sugar and then squeeze all the juice from the lime wedges into his water.
 I was so embarrassed because why not just order a Sprite and add some limes?
 He hates soda though, really any carbonated drinks.
 Weird I know.

 Anyway, after 14 years I will be honest I still get a little embarrassed.
 With that said the one good thing that came out of this, is that I love limes now too.